condescendo/MoodBeats/README.md

 # MoodBeats
 Enter how you are feeling.
-Our powerful Machine Learning Algorithm will detect your mood and suggest you a spotify Playlist Project Video Link : https://vimeo.com/663947313.
+Our powerful Machine Learning Algorithm will detect your mood and suggest you a spotify Playlist.
+Also get the spotify link on your messages via Twilio API
+Project Video Link : https://vimeo.com/663947313.